LevinMBP/Capstone/README.md

 * Joseph Piquero(0963845)

 # Features
-* User able to create an account
+* User can create an account
 * User can login
 * User can add and view note
 * User can edit and delete note